 SuppoRTT - Supported Return to Training

-Returning to training after a period of absence can be a daunting and difficult time for trainees.
+Returning to training after a period of absence can be a daunting and difficult time for Postgraduate doctors (PDs).

-The London & Kent, Surrey and Sussex Supported Return to Training (SuppoRTT) programme aims to support all trainees to safely and confidently return to training after a sustained period of absence.
-The programme applies to all trainees absent for 3 months or more, regardless of the reason.
+The London & Kent, Surrey and Sussex SuppoRTT)programme aims to support all PDs to safely and confidently return to training after a sustained period of absence.
+The programme applies to all PDs absent for 3 months or more, regardless of the reason.
 Those absent for a shorter period may also opt in.
 Existing Return to work online resources can be found here.

-As returning trainees are a diverse group, SuppoRTT aims to provide a bespoke, individualised package for each returning trainee, rather than a single “one size fits all” approach.
+As returning PD are a diverse group, SuppoRTT aims to provide a bespoke, individualised package for each returning trainee, rather than a single “one size fits all” approach.
 This consists of:

 Planning for absence